 AJ: What are some lessons they can learn that they won't otherwise in the "real" world?

 ER: I think more and more, the “real” world is becoming farther from the things we want for our kids, so in turn, camp and the outdoors are the real world.
 Kids learn to truly connect with one another face to face and through shared experiences, struggles, and success—not limited to “likes”, endless scrolls, or 140 characters.
 They gain role models and mentors who care about them, who are eager to share and teach, and who will support them when times get tough.
 Most importantly, and I mean this sincerely, I think camp is a great place to fail.
 It is place where they are allowed to and even encouraged to by pushing themselves both in what they know and what they don’t.
 In the end, we want to build the courage in kids to try, no matter what that might be.
 From sending your first 5.10 climbing route to trying broccoli for the first time, it’s simply about trying.
 Without finding your limits, how can you expand them?

-Overnight summer camp is about building a grit and resiliency to challenges and doing them in a safe environment with peers they can celebrate, counselors who will support them, and a progression of experience they can look forward to, overnight camp becomes a place of growth where all kids become better versions of themselves each summer.
+Sleepaway camp is about building a grit and resilience to challenges and doing them in a safe environment with peers they can celebrate with, counselors who will support them, and a progression of experience they can look forward to, overnight camp becomes a place of growth where all kids become better versions of themselves each summer.
 Oh, and they just so happen to have a ridiculous amount of fun doing it.

 AJ: Where Did You Learn the Most?